Forbidden-Duck/based64-cli/README.md

 # based64-cli

-A simple base64 encoder and decoder cli
+A simple base64 encoder and decoder cli.\
+_Note: will automatically copy to clipboard_

 ## How to install